 Generally your insurance premiums are recalculated annually on or around 1 July, unless agreed otherwise with the insurer.

-Your insurance premiums are calculated as a weekly figure and deducted monthly from your Super Savings - Corporate Accumulation account.
+Your insurance premiums are calculated weekly and deducted monthly from your Super Savings - Corporate Accumulation account.

 From time to time, our insurer may need to change premium rates, which may result in an increase or decrease to your premiums.